rubiefawn/remedy/knowledge-and-treasure/gambits-and-spells.md

 #### Mastery

 When casting this spell with mastery, a creature is also no longer Exhausted until they take a long rest.
 {% endhint %}

+### Thunderbolt

+_Natural magic_
+**Mana Cost** 1
+__**Components** V, S
+**Casting Time** 1 action
+**Range** 60 feet
+**Duration** Instantaneous
+**Area of Effect** 5-foot radius sphere

+You call upon the clouds, which rumble with anticipation.
+Make a spell attack, directing a lightning bolt from the sky towards one target within range, inflicting ⚡ damage on a hit.
+A creature wearing metal armor suffers threat on their check to avoid the spell attack.
+In addition, make a spell attack against all creatures within the area of effect, inflicting 💢 damage on a hit.

+This spell can only be cast while outside.

+{% hint style="info" %}
+#### Additional Mana

+The radius of the spell's area of effect increases by 5 feet for each extra mana spent on casting this spell.
+{% endhint %}

 ### Torpefy